ashirt-ops/ashirt/README.md

 ## Switching Operations

 To change operations, navigate to `Select Operation` and choose one of the operations exposed in the list.
-If the operation you are looking for is not in the list, try pressing the `Refresh Operations`, or check with the operation owner to ensure that you have write access to that operation.
+If the operation you are looking for is not in the list, you can refresh the list by closing and re-opening the tray menu, or check with the operation owner to ensure that you have write access to that operation.

 ### Multiple backends